 ENVIRONMENTAL AND FACIES INTERPRETATION

-The systematic variations in the grain size distribution parameters proposed by (Folk 1991), when plotted against each other can be used to observe changes and variations in depositional environment, transport history, and energy of transporting and depositional current amongst others.
+The systematic variations in the grain size distribution parameters proposed by Folk 1991, when plotted against each other can be used to observe changes and variations in depositional environment, transport history, and energy of transporting and depositional current amongst others.
 Fig.2 are the bivariate plots of skewness versus kurtosis which can be used to interpret the depositional energy and facies distribution.
 From Fig.2, it is observed that the Odi River sediments are deposited within changing spectrum of energy.
 The sediments are deposited in high and low energy regimes.
 About 60% of the sediments are leptokurtic to extremely leptokurtic which indicates exceptionally good sorting, it is represented by the first section of the graph with high kurtosis at peak A in Fig.2.
 High kurtosis can be achieved by high energy, which has the ability to winnow sediments according to their sizes to enable good sorting.
 The moderate and low energies are associated with the mesokuric and platykurtic sediments with moderate and poor sortings respectively indicated on the graph by B and C. Fig. 2 shows that 80% of the sediments are symmetrical to very negatively skewed indicating the coarseness of the sediments, which are approximately granules to coarse sands facies.
-This does not satisfy (Folk 1966). who opined fluvial sediments are mainly saltation load infiltrated by some suspension loads and they are positively skewed and leptokurtic.
+This does not satisfy Folk 1966, who opined fluvial sediments are mainly saltation load infiltrated by some suspension loads and they are positively skewed and leptokurtic.

 Ashaba Ikiti sediment